TomMaspero/react-project/README.md

 # Gamestop clone

-Made with React.js as a learning project
+Made with React.js & Google Firebase as a learning project

 -----